CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_what_to_expect_html.md

 ### Sore Nipples

-During the first few weeks of breastfeeding, your nipples may be sore or sensitive as they adjust to your baby’s sucking.
-If you have cracked or damaged nipple skin, or pain that is not improving over the first 1–2 weeks, talk to a lactation consultant or your doctor or nurse.
+During the first few weeks of breastfeeding, your nipples may be sore or sensitive as they adjust to your babyaÌ‚â‚¬TMs sucking.
+If you have cracked or damaged nipple skin, or pain that is not improving over the first 1aÌ‚â‚¬â€œ2 weeks, talk to a lactation consultant or your doctor or nurse.

 ### Pain While Breastfeeding